-1. Men and younger people value flexibility more

-- 2. Women, older people and those with a long term condition or disability value continuity of care much more highly - 3.
-Non- white British people put less value on both these attributes and value speed of access more
+- 1. Men and younger people value flexibility of appointment time more - 2.
+Women, older people and those with a long term condition or disability value continuity of care much more highly - Non-white British people put less value on both these attributes and value speed of access more